Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 Family members of the crash victims took this as further confirmation of negligence at best.

-Zipporah Kuria, whose father Joseph Kuria Waithaka died in the Ethiopian crash, said “the level of complacency, incompetence and negligence on both Boeing and the FAA, is hair raising.”
+Zipporah Kuria, whose father Joseph Kuria Waithaka died in the Ethiopian crash, said “the level of complacency, incompetence and negligence on both Boeing and the FAA is hair raising.”

 “Boeing deceived their way through the original certification and the FAA slept through it,” she said.